-The 211,000-ton tanker Myrtea has been refloated in Singapore after running aground a few miles south of the harbour.
+Background: The 211,000-ton tanker Myrtea has been refloated in Singapore after running aground a few miles south of the harbour.
 The tanker, belonging to Shell Petroleum, was fully loaded at the time and Singapore authorities are now busy dispersing isolated patches of oil from around the harbour beaches.

 A Port of Singapore spokesman has said the dispersing operations are likely to last a few days, but it is thought most of the heavy oil patches have already been broken up.